chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 The 2 commands above would respectively add:
 - Two-letter words, if any are present, like "an"
 - Words with digits in them, like "admin123"

+###3 Note
+hydra (see next section) has built-in wordlists (/usr/share/wordlists/) as alternatives, so if cewl failed, we would consider using those as well.

 ### hydra
 We are going to use hydra to *password spray* all the keywords in **silverplatter_keywords.txt** in an attempt to find the password for user scr1ptkiddy.